RossM/XCOM2ShadowOps/BlackOps/ReadMe.txt

 Beta version v0.4
 General changes
-  * Improved compatibility with other mods
+  * Improved compatibility with other mods.
 Ability changes
   * Fracture now doubles the bonus crit damage of the equipped weapon (previously it added 2/4/6 damage based on weapon tech level).
   * Hip Fire no longer has an aim penalty.